grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 )
 ```

+to obtain different behavior.
 Note that we have invented something that has these properties:

- 1. Defines some kind of *vocabulary* - in our case, the following "words" are form part of the vocabulary: `Both(), Calls(), MakesLoudNoise(), DependingOnTimeOfDay(), atNight, duringDay, SecureAreaContaining(), GuardsBuildingWithAlarmThat(), OfficeBuildingWithAlarmThat()`.
+ 1. It defines some kind of *vocabulary* - in our case, the following "words" are form part of the vocabulary: `Both`, `Calls`, `MakesLoudNoise`, `DependingOnTimeOfDay`, `atNight`, `duringDay`, `SecureAreaContaining`, `GuardsBuildingWithAlarmThat`, `OfficeBuildingWithAlarmThat`.
- 1. Allows combining the words from the vocabulary in certain combinations as which also have a meaning.
-For example: `Both(Calls(Police), Calls(Guards))` has the meaning of "calls both police and guards when triggered" - thus, this thing we invented allows creating *sentences*.
+ 1. It allows combining the words from the vocabulary.
+These combinations have meaning, which is based solely on the meaning of used words and the way they are combined.
+For example: `Both(Calls(Police), Calls(Guards))` has the meaning of "calls both police and guards when triggered" - thus, what this thing we invented really does is allowing us to combine words into *sentences*.
- 1. Although we are quite liberal in defining behaviors for alarms, there are some rule as what can be composed with what (for example, we cannot compose guards building with an office, but each of them can only be composed with alarms).
-Thus, we can say we have created something that looks like a *grammar*.
+ 1. Although we are quite liberal in defining behaviors for alarms, there are some rules as what can be composed with what (for example, we cannot compose guards building with an office, but each of them can only be composed with alarms).
+Thus, we can say that the *sentences* we write have to obey certain rules that look a lot like *a grammar*.
  1. The vocabulary is *constrained to the domain* of alarms.
 On the other hand, it *is more powerful and expressive* as a description of this domain than a combination of `if` statements, `for` loops, variable assignments and other elements of a general-purpose language.
+It is tuned towards describing rules of a domain on a *higher level of abstraction*.
  1. The sentences written define a behavior of the application - so by writing sentences like this, we still write software!
+Thus, what we do by combining *words* into *sentences* constrained by a *grammar* is still *programming*!

-All of these points suggest that we have created a *Domain-Specific Language*[^fowlerdsl], which, by the way, is a *higher level language*.
+All of these points suggest that we have created a *Domain-Specific Language*[^fowlerdsl], which, by the way, is a *higher-level language*, meaning we describe our software on a higher level of abstraction.

-## The significance of higher level language
+## The significance of higher-level language

-So.. why do we need a higher level language to describe the behavior of our application?
+So.. why do we need a higher-level language to describe the behavior of our application?
 After all, expressions, statements, loops and conditions (and objects and polymorphism) are our daily bread and butter.
 Why invent something that moves us away from this kind of programming into something "domain-specific"?

-My main answer is: to deal with more effectively with complexity.
+My main answer is: to deal with with complexity more effectively.

-Complexity might be approximated by a number of decisions our application needs to make.
-As much as we try, we cannot reduce this number.
-What can we do when this number grows too large?
+What't complexity?
+For our purpose we can approximate it as a number of different decisions our application needs to make.
+As we add new features and fix errors or implement missed requirements, the complexity of our software grows.
+What can we do when it grows so larger than we are able to manage?
 We have the following choices:

- 1. Remove some decisions - might be unacceptable from the business perspective.
+ 1. Remove some decisions - i.e. remove features from our application.
+This is very cool when we actually *can* do this, but there are times when this might be unacceptable from the business perspective.
- 1. Optimize redundant decisions - is about making sure that each decision is made once in the code base - I already showed you some examples how polymorphism can help with that.
+ 1. Optimize away redundant decisions - this is about making sure that each decision is made once in the code base - I already showed you some examples how polymorphism can help with that.
- 1. Use 3rd party component or a library - While this is quite easy for "infrastructure" code and utilities, it is very, very hard (impossible?) to find a library that will describe our "domain rules" for us.
+ 1. Use 3rd party component or a library to handle some of the decisions for us - while this is quite easy for "infrastructure" code and utilities, it is very, very hard (impossible?) to find a library that will describe our "domain rules" for us.
 So if these rules are where the real complexity lies (and often they are), we are still left alone with our problem.
- 1. Hide the decisions by programming on higher level of abstraction - this may span a whole range of techniques (one of them being e.g. garbage collection that takes away the decision about when to free memory from us).
+ 1. Hide the decisions by programming on higher level of abstraction -- this is what we did in this chapter so far.
+The advantage is that it allows us to reduce complexity of our domain, by creating a bigger building blocks from which a behavior description can be created.

-So, as you see, only the last of the above points really helps in reducing complexity.
+So, as you see, only the last of the above points really helps in reducing domain complexity.
 This is where the idea of domain-specific languages falls in.
-If we carefully refactor our object composition into a set of domain-specific languages (one is often too little), one day we may find that we are adding new features by writing new sentences in these languages in a declarative way rather than adding new imperative code.
-Thus, if we have a good language and a firm understanding of its vocabulary and grammar, we can program on higher level of abstraction which is more expressive and less complex.
+If we carefully craft our object composition into a set of domain-specific languages (one is often too little in all but simplest cases), one day we may find that we are adding new features by writing new sentences in these languages in a declarative way rather than adding new imperative code.
+Thus, if we have a good language and a firm understanding of its vocabulary and grammar, we can program on a higher level of abstraction which is more expressive and less complex.

-This is very hard - it requires, among others:
+This is very hard to achieve -- it requires, among others:

  1. A huge discipline across a develoment team.
- 1. A sense of direction of how to structure the composition and where to lead the languages as they evolve.
+ 1. A sense of direction of how to structure the composition and where to lead the language designs as they evolve.
  1. Merciless refactoring.
  1. Some minimal knowledge of language design and experience in doing so.
+ 1. Knowledge of some techniques (like the ones we used in our example) that make constructs written in general-purpose language look like another language.

 Of course, not all parts of the composition make a good material to being structured like a language.
 Despite these difficulties, I think it's well worth the effort.
-Programming on higher level of abstraction with declarative code rather than imperative is my hope for writing maintainable and understandable systems.
+Programming on higher level of abstraction with declarative code rather than imperative is where I place my hope for writing maintainable and understandable systems.

 ## Some advice